Raviiikgh/crud-opreation-using-codeigniter/README.md

-# login-system-using-codeigniter
+ # crud-opreation-using-codeigniter
-This is basic Login System using codeigniter
+This is CRUD Operation using codeigniter